Six Keystone Fund Projects Honored

 Historic Preservation – Pearl S. Buck House, Perkasie, Bucks County.
 Presented to Pearl S. Buck International.
 Home to the Nobel Prize winning author and philanthropist, the Pearl S. Buck House in Perkasie served as her home and as the headquarters for her foundation Pearl S. Buck International.
 The author used her influence as a writer to help children across the world through adoption, sponsorships, and in-country programs. $115,000 of Keystone Fund grants helped support the $2.8 million preservation of the historic Pearl S. Buck House.
 The funds were instrumental in leveraging other private and public funding to restore the house, which was at risk of closing its doors because of safety issues, structural problems, significant water damage, and general disrepair.
 The third and final phase of the restoration of the house is currently underway and a grand reopening is planned for June 26, 2013, also Pearl S. Buck’s 121st birthday.

 Conservation – White Rocks Acquisition, Cumberland County.
 Presented to the Appalachian Trail Conservancy.
-The Keystone Fund helped the Appalachian Trail Conservancy purchase 850 acres of unbroken forest along the South Mountain Ridge in Cumberland County.
+The Keystone Fund helped the Appalachian Trail Conservancy purchase 850 acres of unbroken forest along South Mountain in Cumberland County.
 The acquisition preserves wildlife habitat and stunning views for the public.
 It also protects drinking water and greatly improves public access to the Appalachian Trail.
-The Keystone Fund investment of $1.6 million leveraged a like amount in private contributions and federal money.
+The $1.6 million Keystone Fund investment leveraged a like amount in private contributions and federal money.